In pursuit of perfect ice

 A similar product, the Clear Ice Machine, built by True Manufacturing, touts a daily production capacity of 70 pounds.
 It also has a color-changing LED light system to illuminate its interior storage bay which holds a maximum of 28 pounds of clear ice pellets.

-The downside to both the Scotsman and True appliances is that they're a hefty 15-inches wide, so they're meant to sit under kitchen or bar counters, and both should be installed by a qualified dealer.
-What's more, while neither company discloses exact pricing, it's not unreasonable to expect to shell out upwards of $2,000 for one of these gizmos.
+The downside to both the Scotsman and True appliances is that they're a hefty 15 inches wide, so they're meant to sit under kitchen or bar counters, and both should be installed by a qualified dealer.
+What's more, while neither company discloses exact pricing, it's not unreasonable to expect to shell out upward of $2,000 for one of these gizmos.

 Great ice by hand